lazylantern/midgar-swift/README.md

 end
 ```

-Run `pod install`.
+2. Run `pod install`.

 ### Carthage Setup

-Add `github "lazylantern/midgar-swift"` to your Cartfile.
+1. Add `github "lazylantern/midgar-swift"` to your Cartfile.

-Run `carthage update`.
+2. Run `carthage update`.

-Drag the built framework at `Carthage/Build/iOS/Midgar.framework` into your application’s Xcode project (General > Linked Frameworks and Libraries.).
+3. Drag the built framework at `Carthage/Build/iOS/Midgar.framework` into your linked frameworks (Xcode Project > [Your Application Target] > General > Linked Frameworks and Libraries).

+Go to Xcode Project > [Your Application Target] > Build Phases.

+If using Carthage for the first time, click the + icon and choose New Run Script Phase.
+In the script area below the shell, add `/usr/local/bin/carthage copy-frameworks`.

+4. Add `$(SRCROOT)/Carthage/Build/iOS/Midgar.framework` under “Input Files".

 ### Integration

 The integration entirely happens in the `AppDelegate.swift` implementation file.

-Import the module:
+1. Import the module:

 ```
 import MidgarSwift
 ```

-Declare the `midgarWindow` variable and modify the `window` property getter to return the `midgarWindow`:
+2. Declare the `midgarWindow` variable and modify the `window` property getter to return the `midgarWindow`:

 ```
 class AppDelegate: UIResponder, UIApplicationDelegate {